grscheller/scheller-linux-archive/notes/macos.md

   * resulting in using old crufty versions of POSIX tooling
   * requiring the use of third party tooling for software development
   * not returning to the FOSS community yet being a Berkeley derived Unix
+* Lack of an adaquet system package manager
 * Wanting to keep their user base "dumb"
   * making software development more difficult than it needs to be
   * forcing users to adapt to bad choices made for a non-configurable UI
+* Default software development tools provided too old, yet
+  * not providing an adequate system package manager to upgrade them
+  * forcing the use of a 3rd party package managers like
+    * Homebrew
+    * SDKMAN!
+    * Nix

 ## Third Party Package Managers